 \section{Abstract}

 Quantum error correction suppresses noise in quantum systems to allow for high-precision computations.
-In this work, we introduce Trivariate Bicycle Quantum Low-Density Parity-Check (TB-QLDPC) codes, via an extension of the framework developed by Bravyi~\textit{et al.} [Nature, 627, 778-782 (2024)].
-Unlike the weight-6 codes proposed in their study, our approach also offers weight-4 and weight-5 codes, which promises to be more amenable to near-term experimental setups.
-We show that our TB-QLDPC codes up to weight-6 have a bi-planar structure.
-Further, most of our new codes can also be arranged in a two-dimensional toric layout, and have substantially better encoding rates than comparable surface codes while offering comparable error suppression capabilities.
-For example, we can encode $4$ logical qubits with distance $5$ into $30$ physical qubits with weight-5 check measurements, while a surface code with comparable parameters requires $100$ physical qubits.
+In this work, we introduce Multivariate Bicycle (MB) Quantum Low-Density Parity-Check (QLDPC) codes, via an extension of the framework developed by Bravyi~\textit{et al.} [Nature, 627, 778-782 (2024)] and particularly focus on Trivariate Bicycle (TB) codes.
+Unlike the weight-6 codes proposed in their study, we offer concrete examples of weight-5 TB-QLDPC codes which promise to be more amenable to near-term experimental setups.
+We show that TB-QLDPC codes up to weight-6 have a bi-planar structure and often posses a two-dimensional toric layout.
+Under circuit level noise, we find substantially better encoding rates than comparable surface codes while offering similar error suppression capabilities.
+For example, we can encode $4$ logical qubits with distance $5$ into $60$ physical qubits using weight-5 check measurements of circuit depth 7, while a surface code with these parameters requires $200$ physical qubits.
 The high encoding rate and compact layout make our codes highly suitable candidates for near-term hardware implementations, paving the way for a realizable quantum error correction protocol.